negue/gewd/libs/markdown/README.md

 # `@gewd/markdown`

 Angular Markdown render component, which uses a worker-process.
-Only loads the worker, prism or additional languages once used inside the markdown.
+> Only loads the worker, emoji-map, prism or additional languages once used inside the markdown.

 [![NPM Version][npm-img]][npm-url]
 [![Package Size][size-img]][size-url]